A lathe Machine is a Production Machine tool. Here today we will study the Definition, Parts, Operation, and Specification of Lathe machines.

 - Horsepower of the machine.

-- Speed range and number of speeds of HS spindle.
+- Speed range and the number of speeds of HS spindle.

-- The weight of the machine in tonne.
+- The weight of the machine is around a tonne.

 Video lecture on Lathe machine tool if you wish you can check this video for brief knowledge: